gabeMoreira/gabeMoreira/README.md

 - 🔭 I’m currently working in <a href="https://www.linkedin.com/company/accenturebrasil" target="blank">Accenture Brasil</a>

-- 🌱 I'm currently Working on Web development with focus on backend (Node.JS)
+- 🌱 I'm currently working at web development with focus on backend (Node.JS)

 - 🤝 I’m available for international positions.